OliviaVitali/OliviaVitali.github.io/README.md

 Go to OliviaVitali.github.io in browser

-A breif professional website for Olivia Vitali.
+A professional website for Olivia Vitali.

+Information includes work history, list of coding languages known, and a paragraph of interest.